microsoft/quantum-viz.js/README.md

 To use Sqore in the browser, perform the following steps:
 1. Run `npm run build:prod` to build the minified JS files.
 2. Include `dist/sqore.js` or `dist/sqore.min.js` as a `<script>` in your HTML.
-3. You can now use `Sqore` in your JavaScript files!
+3. You can now use `sqore` in your JavaScript files!

 #### Using with TypeScript
 To import Sqore into your TypeScript project, perform the following steps: